hmaidamushtaq/Connect4/README.md

 Connect4
 ========

-an implemntation of connect4 and a AI (MonteCarlo)
+an implementation of connect4 and a AI (MonteCarlo) this project use the genial idea of Fhourstones for the board implementation

+tutorial (how to implement it): http://wieschoo.com/tutorials/  --> "AI algorithms in sequential games"